notBears/fcc-challenges/README.md

 * You may reuse code you previously wrote, but try to improve on your prior effort in some way.
 * You may work in pairs for Phase 1 and contribute to a shared repository for Phase 1.
 * Each individual must complete Phase 2 solo, in their own repository.
-* For each project in Phase 1, each participant must write their own blog post about their experience working on that project.
-This can be on your own blog, Medium, wherever and can contain whatever you want: a brief blog style ramble about how you felt during the project, a tutorial explaining some concept you learned during the project, a series of photos showing your cat sleeping on your desk while you worked on the project - whatever - but something.
 * All code for Phase 1 should be committed to your fork of this repo.
 * Phase 2 code should be in a separate repository each participant creates to contain their personal Portfolio SPA.
 * You may ask for help and help others - preference should always be given to helping someone understand, not handing them code they don't.